 As an OP, we were kept pretty busy right through to the end of hostilities – although our method of detection of enemy fire was badly affected at the Rhine Crossing, by the prolonged intensity of our own artillery – I am glad to say.

 That draws the basic picture, but I’ll fill in a few incidentals, such as – at first, only two of the six could set up and operate the radio, which meant either two very long shifts or several quite short shifts.
-Two of us (the radio operators) were trained as drivers, and one other (the sergeant i/c), was able to drive, if necessary.
-This created a manpower shortage when one of the drivers / operators was sent to fetch the rations, or a fresh battery, or to acquire a new radio when the old one was damaged.
+Two of us (the radio operators) were trained as drivers, and one other (the Sergeant i/c), was able to drive, if necessary.
+This occasionally created a “skill” and number shortage when one of the drivers / operators was sent to fetch the rations, or a fresh battery, or to acquire a new radio when the old one had been hit.
 But we coped – thankfully, we were on the winning side!

-Later, much later.
-Cricket in the Army had been non-existent.
-Apart from one occasion, when peace was being established, one of the officers ‘suggested’ that his batman and I should set up a trial match at battery level, which we did.
-There being no cricket pitches in Germany, we commandeered a fairly flat field together with a lawnmower, and on the arranged day, a satisfactory number of us entered this field from one corner – as from the opposite corner there came a German fair or circus, who were going to perform there for a few days!
+Later, much later … cricket, in the army, had been non-existent.
+Apart from one occasion, when peace was being established, one of the officers “suggested” that his batman and I should set up a trial match at Battery level, which we did and there being no cricket pitches in Germany, we commandeered a fairly flat field together with a lawn mower, and on the arranged day, a satisfactory number of us entered this field from one corner – as from the opposite corner there came a German fair or circus, who were going to perform there for a few days!

 We claimed the ground (after all, we had the bats, stumps AND ball) and played our match to an audience that was totally bewildered!
 Our officer, very modestly (or, perhaps sagaciously) didn’t pull rank, and his batman and I shared the honours (?) of being captains.
 I regard this experience as being rather akin to the Empire building of old, but as far as I know, cricket has never caught on in Germany.